ivangfr/springboot-testing-mysql/README.md

   ./gradlew user-service:clean user-service:bootRun
   ```

-- Swagger website can be accessed at http://localhost:8080/swagger-ui.html
+- The Swagger website can be accessed at http://localhost:8080/swagger-ui.html

 ## Shutdown

 - Go to the terminal where `user-service` is running and press `Ctrl+C`;

-- In a terminal and inside the `springboot-testing-mysql` root folder, run to command below to stop and remove docker compose `mysql` container and network:
+- In a terminal, inside the `springboot-testing-mysql` root folder, run the command below to stop and remove the Docker Compose `mysql` container and network:
   ```
   docker compose down -v
   ```